alinagaria/timeseriesforecaster/README.md

 # Time Series Forecaster
 A template for preparing time series data into an elegant X Y problem.
 Initially designed to handle indoor CO2 data, extract a few features, make leads and lags, and finally fitting it to a Random Forest Regressor.

-I shall be making it more generic in the commits to come.
+I shall be making it more generic, multivariate forecaster in the commits to come.

 * ## Complete Data Pipeline